Safa-Kamal-q/JavaScriptLearning-GSG/day 5.md

       * Fulfilled: aka resolved finally get the value all done
       * Rejected: sorry could not get the value all done
 3. Sometimes we want to wait for fetching data and then complete running the code, in this case we can use await keyword.
-4. We can use await keyword only in console or in a function that declare as async function.
+4. We can use await keyword only in a function that declare as async function, or if we want to use it in the top of code, I must make the type of js is module, the way will explain in modules
-5. I can use json() method with data that we get from fetch to parse the data to a json object, this method will return a promise so I can use await with it.
+8. I can use json() method with data that we get from fetch to parse the data to a json object, this method will return a promise so I can use await with it.
-6. JS can only do one task at a time (“single-threaded”)
+9. JS can only do one task at a time (“single-threaded”)

 ### Code Example:
 ```